 Acupuncture is very useful for low back pain and sciatica, neck pain, frozen shoulder, tennis elbow and runners knee.
 It usually takes a number of sessions to see a marked improvement in symptoms.

-Acupuncture can be a little uncomfortable – you will feel a scratch as the needle goes through the skin and with the right needle stimulation you will feel a sensation of ache where the needle has been inserted – but it is not extremely painful or as bad as an injection or blood draw.
+Dry needling can be a little uncomfortable – you will feel a scratch as the needle goes through the skin and with the right needle stimulation you will feel a sensation of ache where the needle has been inserted – but it is not extremely painful or as bad as an injection or blood draw.
+The needle will then be stimulated which can increase the sensation of ache and also cause some minor muscle contractions.

 It is not unusual to feel a little tender where the needles were inserted for about 24 hours after the session.
 This is quite normal and that sensation will pass.